Joroph-Koraka/Terminal-Airport-Simulator-GitLab-Project/README.md

 # CPTR 142: Project III

+### CRITICAL: This is an imported GitLab Project, as of right now, I do not know how to get it to work outside, will update this README when solved.

 Add information about your project.
 Such as detailed descriptions, known bugs and user operation instructions.
 This is the file a user will first look at when attempting to run your program.